szwiep/py_SBeLT/paper/paper.md

 suggests that the flux measured across a boundary or within an area of bed surface is directly linked to the motions of individual particles arriving from upstream locations [@Furbish:2012].

-Because particle motions are controlled by fluid turbulence, the irregular bed surface, and collective effects [@Ancey:2006; @Ancey:2008; @LeeJerol:2018], the connection between particle movements and the bedload transport rate has been difficult to formulate mathematically. `pySBeLT` provides an extensible framework within Python to numerically examine correlations between upstream particle entrainment rates and travel distances, with downstream flux. `pySBeLT` was motivated by a birth-death, immigration-emigration Markov model for bedload transport [@Ancey:2008; @Ancey:2010].
+Particle motions are controlled by several influencing factors including fluid turbulence, the irregular bed surface, and collective effects
+[@Ancey:2006; @Ancey:2008; @LeeJerol:2018].
+As a result, the connection between particle movements and the bedload transport rate has been difficult to formulate mathematically. `pySBeLT` provides an extensible framework within Python to numerically examine correlations between upstream particle entrainment rates and travel distances, with downstream flux. `pySBeLT` was motivated by a birth-death, immigration-emigration Markov model for bedload transport [@Ancey:2008; @Ancey:2010].